 Aeroplanes are not just for ferrying passengers; they are bustling hubs for cargo, including shipments of dangerous goods.
 Each year, over 1.25 million of these shipments are processed by specialists, like the SATS Cargo Dangerous Goods Operations Team.

-Meet Sathish, the Duty Manager in charge of keeping things smooth in the warehouse where hazardous materials are stored.
+Meet Sathish, the Duty Manager in charge of keeping things smooth in the warehouse where hazardous materials are stored and processed.

 Sathish Kumar, Duty Manager for Dangerous Goods Operations (SATS Cargo)